swimmingly/swimmingly.github.io/_pages/other/overview.md

 Identifying another kind of state just takes a little logic.
 Just as the collectivist form of government is a centralized state, the individualist form of government is a _distributed state_.

 In a distributed state, everyone keeps his power, delegating none of it.
 He makes his own laws in the form of contracts, defends himself, and settles his own disputes.
 He hires and fires legal counsel, guards, and arbiters to help him as needed.
 Insurance companies combine these services with coverage and help coordinate large-scale defense. [^2]

+Some consider this as anarchy due to absence of involuntary taxation and monopoly on force.
+But these are non-essential to a state.
+Legislation, defense, and adjudication, the essentials, remain, just in self-governed form.
+Together, they comprise a distributed state, an individualist form of government.

 Law in contracts is based on _precepts_: statements of laws of man's social nature.
 They regard individual rights to life, liberty, and property; the crimes that violate them; and the means of protecting them.
 They are open source, simple, and fit on one page.
 A four year-old can understand them.
 Traditional [maxims of law](https://famguardian.org/TaxFreedom/LegalRef/MaximsOfLaw.htm) embody or elaborate them.
 Anglo-American legal precedent remains useful as well.